-What can you expect from Brandon's recruitment process?
+What can I expect from Brandon's recruitment process?

-We're committed to working alongside the people we support and others to maximise the effectiveness of that support, ensure consistency and meet individual needs and wishes.
+We're committed to working alongside the people we support and others to maximise the effectiveness of our support, ensure consistency and meet individual needs.
 We believe in equal opportunities and the right to be included.

-We therefore aim to ensure that the needs of the individuals we support are at the heart of our recruitment process.
+We aim to ensure that the needs of the people we support are at the heart of our recruitment process.

-Our current vacancies are listed on Brandon’s jobs portal (opens in a new window).
-Search by keyword, location, county, or job type, and once you’ve found something to suit you click Apply.
+Our current vacancies are listed on our jobs portal.
+Search by keyword, location, county, or job type, and once you’ve found the job for you click 'Apply'.

 We’ll review your application and contact you to confirm if you’ve been shortlisted for an initial telephone screen interview.

-The first face-to-face interview for operational roles is normally at one of our offices and with the hiring manager(s).
-Interviews typically last about 45 minutes and are as much an opportunity for us to find out more about you, as for you to find out more about us.
+Due to the current situation, your first interview will be a video interview with the hiring managers, lasting about 45 minutes.
+The interview is as much an opportunity for us to find out more about you, as for you to find out more about us.

 Congratulations!
 If you’re successful we’ll make you a job offer.
 If you aren’t successful at your first or second interview we’ll review your application to consider whether any alternative roles may be suitable.

 Our regulatory requirements require us to carry out thorough pre-employment checks.
 These include references, DBS checks, occupational health and employment history checks.
-Our recruitment team will work to clear your pre-employment checks as quickly as possible and will keep you updated on progress as this can sometimes take several weeks.
+Our recruitment team will work to clear your pre-employment checks as quickly as possible and will keep you updated on progress.
+Providing documents swiftly will help us to clear you to work as soon as possible.
+If your health status changes please let us know as soon as possible.

 As soon as the essential checks are cleared, your manager will be in touch to confirm a start date with you.
-This may involve a focus on your induction training or working alongside a buddy while your final checks are processed.
+This may involve a focus on your induction training or working alongside a buddy while your final checks are processed, subject to current Government coronavirus guidelines.

-Once all your pre-employment checks are cleared you’ll be able to undertake your full role.
-You’ll continue to receive induction training and support as you develop your skills and experience throughout your six-month probationary period.
-Welcome to Brandon!
+Once all your pre-employment checks are cleared, you should be able to undertake your full role (subject to current Government coronavirus guidelines).
+You’ll continue to receive induction training and support as you develop your skills and experience throughout your probationary period.